acantu27/TweetStreamer/README.md

 ```

 A `KeyboardInterrupt` such as `Ctrl + C` will stop the stream and close the database if desired.

+## Other Information
+Tweet Streamer (TS) doesn't use the standard `on_data` function for tweets and instead relies on a  work-around to stream untruncated tweets.
+Depending on the keywords, one should be able to acquire around 1 million tweets over around 3 days.
+TS does not save tweets that were posted prior to the stream initialization (5 minutes - 5 weeks ago).
+This is `Part 1` of my Sentiment Analysis project.

 ## References
 1. [Tweepy Official Website](http://www.tweepy.org/)